A32 Farringdon-Chawton flood alleviation scheme

-Hampshire County Council intends to work with riparian owners (those living adjacent to an ordinary watercourse) who are responsible for maintaining ordinary watercourses to ensure that the performance of the existing ditches, particularly those adjacent to the A32, is improved and ensure that future maintenance is undertaken at appropriate intervals.
+Hampshire County Council intends to work with riparian owners (those living adjacent to an ordinary watercourse) who are responsible for maintaining ordinary watercourses to ensure that the effectiveness of the existing ditches, particularly those adjacent to the A32, is improved and ensure that future maintenance is undertaken at appropriate intervals.

-See flood prevention guidance for further information.
+See 'Reducing flood risk' guidance for further information.

 - Email firstname.lastname@example.org